nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

 There are two ways to switch the traffic:

 - Update the Service selector to select the Pods of the blue version instead of the green.
-As a result, NGINX Kubernetes Gateway removes the green upstream servers from NGINX and add the blue ones.
+As a result, NGINX Gateway Fabric removes the green upstream servers from NGINX and add the blue ones.
 With this approach, it is not necessary to update the HTTPRoute.
 - Create a separate Service for the blue version and update the backend reference in the HTTPRoute to reference this Service, which leads to the same result as with the previous option.